Wellington’s hard-fought battle to prevent Massena relieving the fortress of Almeida on 3rd to 5th May 1811 in the Peninsular War

 The Portuguese army uniforms increasingly during the Peninsular War reflected British styles.
 The Portuguese line infantry wore blue uniforms, while the Caçadores light infantry regiments wore green.

 The Spanish army essentially was without uniforms, existing as it did in a country dominated by the French.
 Where formal uniforms could be obtained, they were white.

 The French army wore a variety of uniforms.
 The basic infantry uniform was dark blue.

-The French cavalry comprised Cuirassiers, wearing heavy burnished metal breastplates and crested helmets, Dragoons, largely in green, Hussars, in the conventional uniform worn by this arm across Europe, and Chasseurs à Cheval, dressed as hussars.
+The French cavalry comprised Cuirassiers, although no French cuirassiers served in the Peninsula, wearing heavy burnished metal breastplates and crested helmets, Dragoons, largely in green, Hussars, in the conventional uniform worn by this arm across Europe, and Chasseurs à Cheval, dressed as hussars.

 The French foot artillery wore uniforms similar to the infantry, the horse artillery wore hussar uniforms.